I’ll never forget taking these 4 photographs

 The meaning behind a place

-It is with great excitement that I anticipate this summer’s pristine alpine immersion in the Cariboo Mountains with Canadian Geographic and CMH Summer Adventures.
+So it was with great excitement that I embarked on a pristine alpine immersion in the Cariboo Mountains with Canadian Geographic and CMH Summer Adventures.
 The stunning beauty of the backcountry of the Canadian Rockies, near my home in Calgary, provided the first inspiration for me to delve into the world of photography 30 years ago.

 Since then, I’ve had the privilege to work as a photographic guide along all three of Canada’s ocean coastlines.
 In 2019, Rocky Mountain Books published my book The Wild Coasts of Canada (winner of the Banff Mountain Film and Book Festival) which features not only the images of seven years of travel along Canada’s remote landscapes but also the stories of the natural and cultural history related to the scenes.
 The meaning behind a place is as important to me as its appearance.